1966 San Diego Chargers season: Week 8: at Boston Patriots

-Beauchamp fumbled the opening kickoff, but George Gross recovered a fumble at the Chargers 11 two plays later.
-San Diego advanced to a 3rd and 4 from the Boston 42, from where Alworth took a screen pass all the way in for a touchdown.
-Gross gave the Chargers a chance to extend their lead when he recovered a second fumble at the Eagles 37, but Van Raaphorst eventually missed a 25-yard kick.
+Beauchamp fumbled the opening kickoff, but Gross recovered a fumble at the Chargers 11-yard line two plays later.
+San Diego advanced to a 3rd and 4 from the Boston 42-yard line, from where Alworth took a screen pass all the way in for a touchdown.
+Gross gave the Chargers a chance to extend their lead when he recovered a second fumble at the Boston 37, but Van Raaphorst eventually missed a 25-yard kick.
 The Patriots then drove 80 yards the other way, with Babe Parilli converting a 3rd and 18 the play before his first touchdown pass.
 On the following Boston drive, Parilli converted a 3rd and 9 and again followed up immediately by throwing for a touchdown.
 Alworth's 36-yard catch on the next play from scrimmage set up a success from 43 yards for Van Raaphorst, and a Dick Degen interception in Chargers territory kept the deficit at 14–10 entering halftime.

 Midway through the 3rd quarter, Alworth got behind the defense for a 66-yard go-ahead touchdown, before San Diego's defense forced a punt.
 Three plays later, Hadl had a pass intercepted by Ron Hall and returned 34 yards to the Chargers' 3.
 Boston went ahead to stay after two further plays, and Parilli extended the lead with a 53-yard touchdown on their next play from scrimmage.
 The Chargers reached midfield midway through the final quarter, but Hadl was intercepted again, setting up the clinching Patriots touchdown.

 As well as his two fumble recoveries, Gross was credited with nine solo tackles and five assists.
 With his 177 receiving yards, plus a 3-yard run, Alworth accounted for over half of San Diego's 329 offensive yards.